ethereum/devp2p/discv5/discv5-wire.md

     message-data = [request-id, enr-seq, recipient-ip, recipient-port]
-    enr-seq      = ENR sequence number of sender packet-ip    = 16 or 4 byte IP address of the intended recipient packet-port  = recipient UDP port, a 16-bit integer
+    enr-seq      = ENR sequence number of sender recipient-ip    = 16 or 4 byte IP address of the intended recipient recipient-port  = recipient UDP port, a 16-bit integer

 PONG is the reply to PING.